Charge functions for all dimensional partitions: partitions

-The projection $c$ effectively identifies points in $\mathbb{Z}^n_{\geq 0}$ that differ by integer multiples of the vector $\sum_{i=1}^n \vec{e}_i$.
-Consequently, the decomposition in (\ref{eq:c=le}) is not unique.
-To establish a unique representation, we introduce the shifted coordinates $l'_i$ by setting the minimal component to zero:
+so the projection identifies lattice points that differ by a diagonal shift.
+Hence the coordinate representation of a projected point is not unique.
+We choose a unique normalized representative by defining